RequirementEngineering/ch-re-al169837-Gustavo-Mendoza/VoucherControl.md

 they- yes,they leave his/her ISC

-me- it has his own inventory storage?

-they-we had not thought about it but it you could di that we like to put that in the application

 me-how often do you send a message for new material?

 they- not much often, just when isn't material